siahsang/red-utils/README.md

 </p>

+## *Note* ##
+For reading the idea and the algorithm behind this, please visit [https://dzone.com/articles/distributed-lock-implementation-with-redis](https://dzone.com/articles/distributed-lock-implementation-with-redis
+)

 ## Introduction ##
 RedUtils is a distributed lock and using Redis for storing and expiring locks.
 It has the following features:

 -  **Leased-Based Lock**: If any clients crash or restarted abnormally, eventually lock will be free.
--  **Safe**: Provided that fsync=always on every Redis instance we have safety even if Redis become unavailable after getting lock.
+-  **Safe**: Provided that *fsync=always* on every Redis instance we have safety even if Redis become unavailable after getting lock.
 -  **Auto-Refreshing Lock**: A lock that is acquired by the client can be held as long as the client is alive, and the connection is OK.